Navigation

 The timescales state the minimum number of ‘calendar’ and not working days.
 If the closing day is a public holiday or weekend, the closing date should be extended to the first available working day.

-If there is a delay between the creating of the contract notice and its despatch to the OJEU, the start date upon which the submission date(s) is based will be the date of despatch of the notice to the OJEU and not the date the advertisement was generated.
+If there is a delay between the creating of the contract notice and its dispatch to the Find a Tender Service, the start date upon which the submission date(s) is based will be the date of dispatch of the notice to the Find a Tender Service and not the date the advertisement was generated.

 It is important to remember that the timescales given to potential tenderers must be reasonable and that although shortened timescales may be available, that does not mean that they should necessarily, be applied automatically.